Aadityalikescoding/Weather-App/README.md

 ## Purpose: Smart Farming leverages data and digital tools to help farmers make informed decisions.
 This app aims to be a stepping stone towards that goal by combining real-time weather data with actionable insights for agriculture.

-## Tech Stack:
+## Tech Stack Suggestions

-Frontend: HTML, CSS, JavaScript (Leaflet.js for interactive maps)

-Backend: Node.js / Flask (future expansion)

-APIs: OpenWeatherMap API (initially), scalable to agri-specific datasets

-Deployment: GitHub Pages / Docker-ready
+Frontend:
+React.js (with Tailwind CSS or Material UI)

+Responsive UI for mobile and desktop

+Backend:
+Node.js + Express (API handling)

+Firebase / MongoDB (Data storage)

+APIs/Tools:
+OpenWeatherMap (for weather)

+TensorFlow.js (AI for crop disease detection)

+MQTT broker (for IoT devices)

+Google Maps API (for GPS integration)